 Airport Security and Type 1 Diabetes

 Editor’s Note: This article is part of our library of travel resources.
-Read more on Travel, from helpful packing guides and precautions to personal Type 1 accounts from all over the world.
+Read more on Travel, from helpful packing guides and precautions to personal type 1 accounts from all over the world.

 Heading on a jet plane?
 Then you’ll need to prepare for airport security.
 Research your destination in order to learn specific airport security requirements, and keep in mind that a country’s requirements may vary from your own if you’re going abroad.
-Here is a basic rundown of what you can expect when passing through airport security as someone with Type 1 considerations.
+Here is a basic rundown of what you can expect when passing through airport security as someone with type 1 considerations.

-Pumps & CGMs
+Pumps and CGMs

 - It is always acceptable to travel with your insulin pumps and/or continuous glucose monitors!

 - Notify a security personnel about your devices right away so that they are not mistaken for something hazardous and you can be checked.